LaunchCodeEducation/skills-back-end-java/materials/assignments/blogz/README.md

 - Implement `blogIndex`

 `UserDao` and `PostDao`
 - Specify additional query methods, as needed.
 Recall that you do not need to implement these methdods, or create a class implementing the interface.
-However, your methods do need to follow the basic naming scheme of `findByPROPERTY` (where PROPERTY is replaced by a property name, such as `Uid`) or `findAll`.
+However, your methods do need to follow the basic naming scheme of `findByProperty` (where `property` is a realy property name in the given class, such as `Uid`) or `findAll`.

 `index.html`
 - List all users, with links to their templates

 `post.html`
 - Display a single post, with author and creation time.
-Formatting the creation time is tricky, so we give that to you here: `${#dates.format(post.created, 'yy-MM-dd')}`
+Formatting the creation time is tricky, so we give that to you here: `${#dates.format(post.created, 'yyyy-MM-dd')}`

 *Note:* You do not need to implement paging, as we did in the Python version of this assignment